Hasnep/cv/cv-johannes-smit.md

 ### Employment

 - July 2019 to Present: Strategic Consultant (Data Science and Data Engineering), Amey Strategic Consulting (London, UK)
-  - I am the lead data engineer of a project working with a local government to create a web-dashboard that incorporates many data-sources.
+  - Lead data engineer of a data dashboard creating insights into operations and tracking KPIs for a local government.
+(AWS, Kubernetes, Flask)
-    I administrate the platform's deployment on AWS with Docker and Kubernetes.
-    I created the ETL data pipeline to load data from IoT devices, online APIs and daily reports into a central database.
+    - Created the ETL data pipeline in Python to load data from IoT devices, online APIs and daily reports into a central database.
+(Airflow, Postgres)
-    I then built the graphs and maps using React.js which gave the client new interactive insights about the data and automated some previously manual processes.
+    - Built the visualisations which gave the client new interactive insights about their work and automated manual processes.
+(Javascript, React)
-    Throughout the project I have communicated intuitively as I continually present my findings to clients and internal stakeholders in an easily digestible way.
+    - Designed and built a proof-of-concept application to manage and collect data from a network of IoT sensors to monitor infrastructure assets in real-time.
-    Recently, I worked with a stakeholder to identify an inefficiency in their work allocation and am developing a predictive machine learning model to enable data-driven planning.
+    - Identified an inefficiency in the client's work allocation and developed a predictive machine learning model to enable data-driven planning.
+(FB Prophet)
-    My personal highlight was designing and building a proof of concept application to manage and collect data from a network of IoT sensors which will allow for real-time monitoring of drainage assets.
-  - I collaborated with Amey's HR department to complete an analysis of the gender pay gap of thousands of employees across all departments in the company.
+  - Collaborated with the HR department to analyse the gender pay gap of thousands of employees across all departments in the company.
-    The visualisations, statistics and forecasts I produced using R guided the company's decision making with regards to gender equality in pay rates.
+    - The visualisations, statistics and forecasts I produced using R guided the company when choosing to become a living-wage employer.
-    I then created a Python package to automatically perform these forecasts and trained an HR analyst with no prior Python knowledge to produce original analyses.
+    - Developed a Python package to automatically perform these forecasts and trained an HR analyst with no prior Python knowledge to use the package to produce new data reports.
-  - I completed a focused two week analytics sprint on the contract fulfilled by Amey for a local council.
+  - Completed a focused two week analytics sprint evaluating the output of a contract Amey has with a local council.
-    I collected user-stories and datasets from both the Amey and client teams about the processes used and delivered a presentation of data visualisations, highlighting key successes and opportunities.
+    - Collected user-stories and datasets from the client's team to understand their processes and goals.
+    - Delivered an engaging presentation with insightful data visualisations highlighting key successes and opportunities for improvement.
-  - I was selected to complete delivery of an interactive machine learning dashboard for Highways England.
+  - Joined a team during "crunch-time" to successfully complete delivery of an interactive computer-vision dashboard to review dashcam footage, removing the need for a human co-driver.
+(Azure ML SDK)
-    I had to quickly learn the backend architecture using Flask and interface with the Azure ML SDK to put computer vision models into production.
-  - I am a maintainer of the team's financial platform, an R Shiny dashboard that allows team members and project managers to monitor expenditure, register risks and keep track of invoices while synchronising the data with a relational database.
 - June 2018 to September 2018: Data Science Services Intern, Asia Analytics Taiwan (Taipei, Taiwan)
-  - In my internship I created extensions for data cleansing and data mining in SPSS and SPSS Modeller using Python and R.
+  - Created extensions for data cleansing and data mining in SPSS and SPSS Modeller using Python and R.
-    I added features quickly when requested, made an intuitive but powerful interface for the extensions and documented the process used.
-    I also wrote an in-depth tutorial on programming using SPSS Syntax from scratch, demonstrating my ability to learn and clearly communicate concepts to an audience who were unfamiliar with the topic.
+  - Wrote an in-depth tutorial on programming using SPSS Syntax from scratch, allowing new users to understand the important features of the language quickly and start analysing data.

 ### Education